PBRjr/Fantasy_Novel/Scene strange altered.md

 *Help me.*

 Wait... did he actually just hear it?
-Was that in his head?

-Before
+Vale's thoughts were interrupted by rapid footsteps on a dirt path.
+He pulled his gaze away in time to see another altered charging at him, only about 5 feet away.